bennycheung/bennycheung.github.io/_posts/2017-09-17-ethereum_mining-on-windows-10.md

 Different cryptocurrency has different hash algorithm and requirements, but the essence of a hash has been described here.
 If you are lucky, you are the first one who compute the hash result matched the requirements against the whole network; then you will be reward with the coins!
 That's the goal of mining.
 Obviously, only your hardware winning against the whole network is very difficult; that's why the [Mining Pool](https://en.wikipedia.org/wiki/Mining_pool) concept should be applied.

 ## Road to Mining
-The prerequisite to mining is you have a machine installed with a modern GPU.
+The prerequisite to mining is having a machine installed with a modern GPU.
 For a typical gamer or a Deep Learning researcher, you would probably have a Windows 10 machine ready to be deployed for Ethereum mining.

 ![Display Claymore Miner Hashrate and MSI After Burner GPU Settings]({{ site.baseurl }}images/ethereum-mining-on-windows-10/DX4_Ehtererum_1070_Overclock.jpg)